Ascot tips: Antepost preview and best bets for QIPCO British Champions Day 2023

 The wide-margin Chester Vase winner put significantly lesser Derby and Royal Ascot performances behind him when returned to easier ground and calmer waters in the Group 3 Geoffrey Freer Stakes at Newbury last time out and there’s a very good chance he’ll now really kick on into the autumn.

-Connections are sounding reasonably optimistic about a potential St Leger bid but with another stable companion – Gregory – also firmly in the mix for Doncaster I wonder if Arrest could be more likely to take up his entry in the Qatar Prix Chaudenay over Arc weekend instead.
+Connections are sounding reasonably optimistic about a potential St Leger bid but with two more stable companions – Gregory and Middle Earth – also seemingly firmly in the mix for Doncaster I wonder if Arrest could be more likely to take up his entry in the Qatar Prix Chaudenay over Arc weekend instead.

-That Group 2 over the thick end of two miles (1m7f) has been won by British raiders the last two years in Manobo and Al Qareem and the Gosdens might wish to keep their three-year-old stayers apart for the time being.
+That Group 2 over the thick end of two miles (1m7f) has been won by British raiders the last two years in Manobo and Al Qareem, and the Gosdens might wish to keep some of their three-year-old stayers apart for the time being.

 He’d be one of the classiest three-year-olds to have run in it in recent years and by that point he may just be ready to announce himself as a star stayer in the making for 2024.